Megabit/Blazorise/README.md

 }
 ```

+## Development version

+We release a development version of Blazorise on a regular basis.
+This version is available on the [MyGet](https://www.myget.org/gallery/blazorise) feed.
+This release is not recommended for production use, but it's a great way to test the latest features, bug fixes and gives us some feedback ahead of the upcoming release.

 ## Contributing

 We welcome contributions and any suggestions or feature requests you might have.
 Contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 This will be signed once you submit a PullRequest on our repository.
 For details about our CLA, please visit: [Contributor License Agreement](https://gist.github.com/stsrki/abfa5ce0f4a5cf1e6ac67b92f8eb5d63).